BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 True love is still possible outside and even inside the matrix, even if it is predetermined.
 According to Baudrillard reality is a simulation echoing Kant, who does not grant us the access to the *thing-in-itself*, and of course Nietzsche, who tells us that there are only *constructed* values.
 Simualation is nothing bad or something to fear.
-It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity towards its own perfection.
+It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity; towards its own perfection.
 What Baudrillard feared is a world akin to the movie *Minority Report*.
-A world without *reversability* where everything is already decided in advance; a world without ambiguity.
+A world without *reversability* where everything is already decided in advance; a world without *ambiguity*.
 In a sense, Baudrillard feared the modern project that started with Plato by looking for some absolut truth or perfect idea.
 The perfect simulation gets rid of illusions and imaginations; it is too real; it is *hyperreal*;
-Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the 'technical perfection of sex', i.e. pornography, leads to the removal of sexuality and intimacy.
+Therefore, Baudrillard did not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the 'technical perfection of sex', i.e. pornography, leads to the removal of sexuality and intimacy.

 >Reality and simulation aren't opposed to one another.
 >There are two sides of the same coin. -- {% cite baudrillard:2008 %}

 With this in mind, if we reexamine *The Matrix* it becomes clear that Baudrillard would describe it to be a pretty good simulation of the matrix.
 In a sense, the sign of simulation is re-integrated into the simulation itself.
-This reinterpretation highlights the film's exploration of reality, perception, and the nature of choice, themes that resonate with Plato's allegory but not with *Simulacra and Simulation*.
+This re-integration highlights the film's exploration of reality, perception, and the nature of choice, themes that resonate with Plato's allegory but not with *Simulacra and Simulation*.
-Thus Baudrillard concludes:
+Thus Baudrillard concluded:

 >The radical illusion of the world is a problem faced by all great cultures, which they have solved through art and symbolization.
 >What we have invented, in order to support this suffering, is a simulated real, which henceforth supplants the real and is its final solution, a virtual universe from which everything dangerous and negative has ben expelled.